How to Shop for a Loan Officer

 Most banks offer mortgage products, and it may be worthwhile to find out how your bank competes on home loans.
 If you have a significant amount deposited with your bank, or are willing to consider moving a large sum over, you may get an additional discount on your interest rate.

-Institutional banks tend to be the best at helping mortgage customers with very strong credit, plenty of income, and a significant down payment.
+Institutional banks tend to be better at helping mortgage customers with very strong credit, plenty of income, and a significant down payment.
 If you have bumps in your credit history you may want to try a mortgage bank or broker in your area.

 Find a local mortgage bank or mortgage broker